Raushan Kurmasheva, Ph.D.

 DNA Damage in Ewing Sarcoma Therapy

-Ewing sarcoma is the fourth most common highly malignant childhood cancer; it is defined by a tumor-specific chromosomal translocation.
-In approximately 85% of all tumors, the EWSR1 gene on chromosome 22 is fused to a member of the E26 transformation-specific sequence (ETS) family of transcription factors, the FLI1 gene on chromosome 11.
-In the remaining 15% of Ewing tumors, the EWSR1 is fused to other members of the ETS family, mostly the ERG gene on chromosome 21.
+Ewing sarcoma is the fourth most common highly malignant childhood cancer, defined by a tumor-specific chromosomal translocation.
+In approximately 85% of all tumors, the EWSR1 gene on chromosome 22 fused to a member of the E26 transformation-specific sequence (ETS) family of transcription factors, the FLI1 gene on chromosome 11.
+In the remaining 15% of Ewing tumors, the EWSR1 fused to other members of the ETS family, mostly the ERG gene on chromosome 21.
 DNA damage induced by expression of the EWSR1-FLI1 fusion gene is potentiated by PARP1 inhibition in Ewing cells, where EWSR1-FLI1 genes act in a positive feedback loop to maintain the expression of PARP1.
-The overall focus of the lab is to determine the differences between the tumors that respond to treatment with PARP1 inhibitor and those intrinsically resistant to it and to understand the underlying mechanisms of such resistance.
+The overall lab focus is to determine the differences between the tumors that respond to treatment with PARP1 inhibitor and those intrinsically resistant to it and to understand the underlying mechanisms of such resistance.

 The Pediatric Preclinical Testing Consortium (PPTC) – Sarcoma and Renal Tumors

-The project is focused on developing more effective and less toxic therapy for pediatric solid tumors by combining novel cytotoxic agents, or signaling inhibitors with cytotoxic agents or ionizing radiation.
+Project f is developing more effective and less toxic therapy for pediatric solid tumors by combining novel cytotoxic agents, or signaling inhibitors with cytotoxic agents or ionizing radiation.
 This project is a continuation of the ten years of testing within PPTP, where over 80 drugs have been tested in 50 models of childhood solid tumors, and identified novel drugs and drug combinations that are now in the clinical trial.

 Greehey CCRI Xenograft and Cell Lines Core